RBAC vs PBAC: Differences, Use Cases, Pros & Cons (2026 Guide)

 When attempting to approve an expense for $50,000 at 2 AM from a cafe in another country, PBAC policy would reject the attempt despite her having the appropriate role, since the situation implies fraud.

-The main distinction: RBAC enquires, "What is your job?" whereas PBAC enquires, "What is your job AND does this particular request make sense in light of our security policies and present context?"
+The main distinction: RBAC inquires, "What is your job?" whereas PBAC inquires, "What is your job AND does this particular request make sense in light of our security policies and present context?"

 PBAC is merely a model, i.e., it is not tied to a specific technology implementation organizations can utilize policy-based thinking on diverse systems and situations.